dotnet/csharplang/proposals/using.md

 }
 ```

-There are no restrictions around `goto`, are any other control flow construct in the face of
+There are no restrictions around `goto`, or any other control flow construct in the face of
-`using` declaration.
+a `using` declaration.
 Instead the code acts just as it would for the equivalent `using` statement:

 ``` csharp
 {